ADM2005/threeJS_learning/README.md

 ## Learning Three.JS

-This repository is a collection of code documenting my journey learning how to use THREE.js
+This specific branch is for the simple shading assignment

 ## Credits
 This project uses the following assets: